Ian Petrella

 Ian Petrella (born December 17, 1974) is an American actor and puppeteer.
+He is best known for his role as Randy Parker in the 1983 film A Christmas Story, a role he reprised in the 2022 sequel A Christmas Story Christmas.

 Career

-Petrella is best known for the role of Randy Parker in the 1983 film A Christmas Story.
+In 1983, Petrella played Randy Parker in A Christmas Story.
 He reprised the role in the 2022 sequel A Christmas Story Christmas.

 From November 4, 2010, to the first week of January 2011, he served as a guest tour guide at the A Christmas Story House in Cleveland, Ohio.

 Personal life

 Petrella currently resides in Cleveland, Ohio, working in animation and puppetry.